leptail/leptail/leptail/README.md

 ## TODO:
 1. Create a backdrop/overlay component                                                                      --
 2. Create Drawer component (which uses backdrop) and use it to make appbar                                  --
-3. Create a switch component                                                                                -- done
-    1. Make the switch API cover more usescase                                                              -- done
-    2. Make the swith API follow component ergonomics discussed below                                       -- done
-4. Enhance the documentation as discussed below in the design decissions                                    -- done
 5. Animation: Can you use already existing animations                                                       --
     1. Add animiation for drawer                                                                            --
 6. Keyboard integration and accessability                                                                   --